StudySmarter - The all-in-one study app.

 Joint-stock company: forerunner to modern 'corporations', a company created during the sixteenth century for pooling resources of a large number of small investors through the sale of stock in the company.

 In May 1607, 104 men and boys established the Jamestown settlement on a peninsula on the banks of the James River, named after King James I. However, the settlers were very ill-equipped for survival.
 Few had the farming experience to feed 104 people.
-Conflict soon arose between the colonists over food rations and labour.
+Conflict soon arose between the colonists over food rations and labor.
 Diseases such as influenza also posed a threat.
 By January 1608, only 38 of the original colonists were still alive.

 Many of the first settlers were gentlemen unaccustomed to working with their hands and artisans with skills such as glassmaking, which had no value in establishing a mining colony.
 Having come to Virginia expecting to make easy fortunes, most could not adjust to the conditions they encountered.